AsturaPhoenix/xng/doc/README.md

 ![Call node with invoke, literal, and transform properties.](calling_convention.png)

 The keys here are nodes assigned special meaning by the system, including "invoke", "literal", and "transform".
-When a node with an "invoke" property is activated, it acts as a subroutine call, and its causal chain is suspended (that is, subsequent activations do not occur) until the call has completed (returned or become idle).
+When a node with an "invoke" property is activated, it acts as a subroutine call, and its causal chain is suspended (that is, subsequent activations do not occur) until the call has returned a value or become idle.
 The node identified by the "invoke" key is the entrypoint of the subroutine, which is activated in the new context.
 The new context is a child of the invoking context and is prepopulated with keys and values specified by the "literal" and "transform" nodes, if present. "literal" key-value pairs are imparted directly onto the child context, while "transform" pairs transform the calling context such that the property map is a mapping from the child keys to parent keys.

-Returning closes the context, preventing any further evaluation.
-A return value, if provided, is placed in the calling context at the key of the invocation node.
+The parent context node is available at a special entry on the context.
+Child contexts may use this to affect their parent context.

+Return values are assigned by setting another special entry on the context.
+This value is also assigned to the calling context, keyed by the invocation node.
+If the invoking causal chain has not yet continued, it is signaled to continue at this point.
+Subsequent return values can be assigned as well for a generator- or stream-like return pattern.
+Each time, the appropriate EAV proxy nodes are activated as well, in both contexts.

+Runtime exceptions may occur and are handled by activating an exception handler node specified on the invoking context.
+If no exception handler is specified, the causal chain does not continue (the invocation node subsequently will not downstream an activation) and the exception is rethrown in the parent context.

 For alternatives considered, see [Return semantics](https://docs.google.com/document/d/1U33hYAovcBOEtXT3TJOVQVr8OlJJkWpQPzqIL3nnsWA).